Bella Hadid Reportedly Responds To Selena Gomez & The Weeknd’s Met Gala PDA

 “Selena and [The Weeknd] really looked like a stunning couple at the ball,” continued the site’s insider of Bella’s reaction to seeing her former boyfriend and Gomez looking so in love with his new girlfriend, adding that Hadid was “hurt” by their serious flirting and PDA on the red carpet after seeing photos and video of the couple looking loved up after the event.

-“It hurt Bella’s heart to see her ex look so happy with his gorgeous new girlfriend,” the outlet’s insider continued, but noted that Hadid is trying to move on from her ex after the two split in November 2016 after dating since April 2015.
+“It hurt Bella’s heart to see her ex look so happy with his gorgeous new girlfriend,” the outlet’s insider continued but noted that Hadid is trying to move on from her ex after the two split in November 2016 after dating since April 2015.

 “Bella wants to move on from Abel and wishes the best for him, but it was hard for her to see all of the heavy PDA right in front of her face at the Met Ball,” the source said of Hadid’s hurt feelings.